 Tip: be careful opening the can.
 I talk from my recent experience…

-Second, pour 1 tea spoon of soy sauce in a small container, and add some wasabi.
+Second, pour 1 teaspoon of soy sauce into a small container, and add some wasabi.
 Mix them well then add to the mixture.

 Tip: adding wasabi to the soy sauce ensures it gets mixed evenly.